 Unlike abdominoplasty or tummy tuck which eliminates fat from the stomach area, a belt lipectomy, also known as a lower body lift or circumferential body lift, will remove excess skin and fat from the entire lower torso/body.

-It is perfect for those who have lost large amounts of weight and, as a result, have loose skin.
+As mentioned in the introduction, this procedure is perfect for those who have lost large amounts of weight and, as a result, have loose skin.
 However, that isn’t the only reason to get one.
-A belt lipectomy can also be done for cosmetic reasons, as it reshapes your body – making it a suitable solution after a pregnancy, for health reasons, and to remove fat that isn’t responding to diet or exercise.
+A belt lipectomy can also be done for cosmetic reasons, as it reshapes your body – making it a suitable solution after a pregnancy, for health reasons and to remove fat that isn’t responding to diet or exercise.

 What exactly does a belt lipectomy involve?